The Bitter-Herb Bloody Mary

 Watch the video to learn how to mix up your own batch at home.
 Plus, there are cats.
 The Internet loves cats.

-Video: How to make perfect chicken soup and matzo balls from scratch—just in time for Passover
+Video: Make perfect chicken soup and matzo balls from scratch—just in time for Passover